 - Between communities:

 Indigenous peoples are among the communities most impacted by climate change.
-They often live in marginal lands and fragile ecosystems which are particularly sensitive to alterations in the physical environment.
+Due to a close interrelationship with the natural world, as well as in some cases a history of expropriations and forced evictions, they often live in marginal lands and fragile ecosystems which are particularly sensitive to alterations in the physical environment.
 They maintain a close connection with nature and their traditional lands on which their livelihoods and cultural identity depend.
+Despite having important knowledge about the natural environment of their territories and playing a crucial role in the conservation of biodiversity and natural resources, they are often excluded from climate decision-making, including when climate-related initiatives encroach on their lives and territories.

 Why is climate change a human rights issue?